lge0303/s3df-user-guide/getting-started/logging-on-to-s3df.md

-# 🔑 Access Requirements

-Before logging into S3DF, make sure you:

-- Have a valid SLAC Unix account

-- Have been added to the appropriate project

-# 🖥️ Login to S3DF
+# 🔑 How to Access S3DF

-There are three main ways to access S3DF, depending on your needs: terminal (SSH), remote desktop (NoMachine), and browser-based portal (OnDemand).
+S3DF supports three main access methods depending on your needs: terminal (SSH), remote desktop (NoMachine), and browser-based access (OnDemand).
+Below is a breakdown of each option:

-✅ Example 1: Login via SSH (Terminal)

-Scenario: You are on your laptop (macOS, Linux, or Windows using WSL) and want to connect to S3DF via the command line.
+## 1. 🖥️ SSH (Terminal Access)

+If you're comfortable using a terminal, SSH is the most direct way to access S3DF.

+- Use any SSH client such as:

+ - - macOS/Linux: Built-in terminal with ssh

+- - Windows: PuTTY or Windows Terminal with OpenSSH

+- Connect to the S3DF login pool using this command:

+bash
+Copy
+Edit
 ssh your_username@s3dflogin.slac.stanford.edu

-Replace your_username with your SLAC Unix login.

-You may be asked to confirm the SSH fingerprint.

-After login, you'll be in your S3DF home directory: /sdf/home/your_username/

-File transfer:

-scp file.txt your_username@s3dflogin.slac.stanford.edu:/sdf/home/your_username/
+These login nodes are bastion hosts and only give access to your home directory.

+To use storage or run compute jobs, you’ll need to SSH again from the login node to an interactive compute node.

-⚠️ Windows Users: If you encounter an error like Corrupted MAC on input or message authentication code incorrect, try:
+⚠️ Windows Users:
+If you see an error like:
+Corrupted MAC on input or message authentication code incorrect, try adding this flag to your SSH command:

+bash
+Copy
+Edit
 ssh -m hmac-sha2-512 your_username@s3dflogin.slac.stanford.edu

-🔄 These SSH login nodes are bastion hosts with access only to your home directory.
-To use compute or storage resources, you must SSH from here to an interactive compute node.

 ✅ Example 2: Login via S3DF OnDemand (Web Portal)